OpenHantek/OpenHantek6022/openhantek/readme.md

 ## Data flow

-* Raw 8-bit ADC values are collected in HantekDsoControl and converted in `HantekDsoControl::convertRawDataToSamples()` to real-world double samples (scaled with voltage and sample rate).
+* Raw 8-bit ADC values are collected in `HantekDsoControl::run()` and converted in `HantekDsoControl::convertRawDataToSamples()` to real-world double samples (scaled with voltage and sample rate).
 Also overdriving of the inputs is detected.
 The conversion uses either the factory calibration values from EEPROM or from a user supplied config file.
 Read more about [calibration](https://github.com/Ho-Ro/Hantek6022API/blob/master/README.md#create-calibration-values-for-openhantek).
 * The converted samples are emitted to PostProcessing::input() via signal/slot.
 * PostProzessing calls
   * `mathchannelGenerator::process()`